 Sea kayaking is a relaxing, meditative activity.
 All you have to do is sit back and slowly glide on top of the clear, calm waters while enjoying the sights of sea birds and the sounds of their chirps and songs.
 You may even catch a glimpse of local seals as they occasionally peek up from the glassy water.

 If you’re looking to get away from the buzz of busy city life, our sea kayaking tour from Reykjavik is your great escape.
-During this trip, you’ll paddle on Geldinganes in a traditional closed up sea kayak.
+During this trip, you’ll paddle on Geldinganes in a traditional closed-up sea kayak.
 Perfect for beginners, you’re highly unlikely to get wet as our kayaks are safe and easy to navigate.
 Simply relax and enjoy the sea’s everlasting peace and quiet.
 There's even an opportunity to combine this kayaking trip with a relaxing soak in Hvammsvík Hot Springs.